-One of the many great things about the Australian culture especially in relation to the building/construction industry is the recognition of and commitment to industry standards, qualifications and licenses.
-All these extra layers of industry requirements help to safeguard both the consumers and the tradesmen when it comes to an agreed and expected result of a building project.
+One of the many great things about the Australian culture, especially in relation to the building/construction industry is the recognition of and commitment to industry standards, qualifications and licenses.
+All these extra layers of industry requirements help to safeguard both the consumer and the tradesmen when it comes to an agreed and expected result of a building project.
 And this also applies to the tiling industry, where Australian Standards (AS 3958.1-2007) and Tolerances guide (can be found on Queensland Building & Construction Commission [QBCC] website) are applied to the material selection process, tiling systems, selection of adhesives, preparation of backgrounds before tile-laying and the final installation of tiles.

 Needless to say, hiring a licensed tiler is more expensive BUT it is one way to manage the risks in your project including but not limited to:

 In cases where something does go wrong, licensed tilers can be held responsible, and are likely to be insured to cover any losses or accident related costs.